Cross border workers in Ireland

 The rules about cross border working on the island of Ireland have changed for some people because Northern Ireland is no longer part of the EU.

 Irish citizens can continue to live and work in Northern Ireland and the rest of the UK.
 British citizens can live and work in Ireland.
+Both Irish and UK citizens can live in Ireland and work in Northern Ireland (or live in Northern Ireland and work in Ireland).

 What is a cross border worker?